 - Change the vessel's heading or speed, to discourage the bird from following.

 - If no sets are in progress: (1) avoid initiating a set while the bird is in sight and (2) avoid offal discharge in the presence of short-tailed albatross to discourage their association with the fishing vessel.

 - If a short-tailed albatross appears to be attacking baited hooks despite the use of required bird avoidance mechanisms, gear should be deployed without bait, or gear deployment should be suspended, until the albatross discontinues attacks on the gear.

-- NMFS requests that fishermen continue to report all observations of short-tailed albatross to the USFWS via their reporting form.
+- NOAA Fisheries requests that fishermen continue to report all observations of short-tailed albatross to the USFWS via their reporting form.